sorbet/sorbet/website/docs/error-reference.md

 Use of `implementation` has been replaced by `override`.

+## 5056

+The `generated` annotation in method signatures is deprecated.

+For alternatives, see [Enabling Runtime Checks](runtime.md) which talks about how to change the runtime behavior when method signatures encounter a problem.

 ## 5057

 Static methods (like `self.foo`) can never be mixed into another class or